dgaydukov/cert-aws/README.md

 * add `AWS::RDS::DBSecurityGroup` to rds
 * use ssl encryption with talking with rds mysql server
 * create kms and encrypt someting with it
+* create cloudsearch/elasticsearch clusters and try to put logs from ec2 there